 - 6. On the Fields tab of the Logout dialog, you can choose to display the log-out button as a text button, image button, or text link. - 7.
 Click the Page tab to configure error- and success-handling events for the logout button. - 8.
-On the General tab, configure the following settings: - Select the scripting language (ASP or PHP) from the drop-down box.
-Check with your Internet service provider to determine which option is appropriate for your hosting environment. - Click the Publish scripts in debug mode check box to view in-depth troubleshooting information should the component not function properly when published. - Select the language (English or German) of your component script. - In the Path to database field, enter the path to the database file where you registered users' information is to be stored.
-The default database file is db/ users.csv.
+On the General tab, configure the following settings: - Click the Publish scripts in debug mode check box to view in-depth troubleshooting information should the component not function properly when published.